Customer Service

 Deductions from your CRSC Pay

-The change in the law only affects SBP recurring monthly premiums, beginning with the monthly premium due in April of 2018.
+The change in the law only affects SBP recurring monthly premiums.
 It does not affect past due SBP premium amounts.
 DFAS is not deducting past due premiums from CRSC pay.
-Retirees who have past due SBP premiums are still responsible for paying the past due SBP premium amount and any interest accrued through direct remittance.
+Retirees who have past due SBP premiums are still responsible for paying the past due SBP premium amount and any interest accrued through direct remittance to DFAS.

-This change will benefit retirees and their survivors by preventing a debt when a retiree forgets to pay the SBP premiums directly.
+This change benefits retirees and their survivors by preventing a debt when a retiree forgets to pay the SBP premiums directly.
 When SBP premiums are not paid during a retiree’s lifetime, it creates a debt which must be repaid from the SBP annuity a survivor receives.

 Deductions from your VA Pay